WINTER - SPRING 2025

 We need to reduce user fatigue by reorganizing and rearranging articles.
 This makes advanced searching and categorization features crucial.

-REFINED PROBLEM STATEMENT
+PROBLEM STATEMENT

 The pieces we gathered from UX audit and survey helped us to identify the main problem we need to solve